 MESSALINA SYNDROME; also, MESSALINA COMPLEX: A seldom-used synonym for nymphomania.
 Etymology: Derives from the alleged promiscuous sexual appetite of Valeria Messalina, the wife of the Roman Emperor Claudius.

 MILKING: 1.
 The practice of stimulating the male prostate, often with a finger or with an implement such as a dildo, or of stimulating the perineum in such a way as to produce ejaculation without orgasm.
 2. The practice of inducing orgasm repeatedly in a man, often by sexually stimulating him over and over, until he is no longer able to produce ejaculate.
 3. Stimulating the prostate by means of an electrode built into a dildo or similar probe, inserted into the anus and connected to an electrical stimulation device such as a TENS unit.
 The electrode causes involuntary contraction of the muscles around the prostate, causing ejaculation without arousal or orgasm.
+4. Erotic breast stimulation of a lactating woman to produce milk, often with devices such as vacuum pumps.

 MISTRESS: Female equivalent of a master.